prasannasubrahmanyam102-max/Internal-LAN-Networking-Lab/README.md

 ## Initial Observation

 - No DHCP server was available in the internal network.
-- Windows self assigned an IPV4 link-local address (169.254.55.204) - APIPA and windows also configured an IPV6 link-local address as shown below.
+- Windows self assigned an IPV4 link-local address (169.254.55.204) - APIPA and Windows also configured an IPV6 link-local address as shown below.
 - Windows implements IPv4 Link-Local Addressing by default to preserve limited connectivity when DHCP is unavailable.
 Therefore, windows self assigned IPV4 address (APIPA) and an IPV6 address
 - Kali Linux and Ubuntu did not auto-assign IPv4 addresses by design.
 - Initially, Linux systems did not display visible IPv6 addresses despite interfaces being UP.